-6.9 The study demonstrates that most of the development proposed by the Local Plan is viable and deliverable taking account of the cost impacts of the policies proposed by the plan and the requirements for viability assessment set out in the NPPF subject to reconsideration of the existing Affordable Housing policy targets.
+6.8 The study demonstrates that most of the development proposed by the Local Plan is viable and deliverable taking account of the cost impacts of the policies proposed by the plan and the requirements for viability assessment set out in the NPPF subject to differential Affordable Housing policy targets tested in the study.
 It is further considered that significant additional margin exists, beyond a reasonable return to the landowner and developer to accommodate CIL charges.

-6.10 It is recommended that a single zone approach is taken to both residential and commercial CIL charging and that the existing differential zone system is abandoned.
+6.9 It is recommended that a single zone approach is taken to both residential and commercial CIL charging and that the existing differential zone system is abandoned.